regit/nf3d/README.rst

 ~~~~~~~~~

 Click on a selection to highlight it and you can now use selection feature.
 Pressing the
-following key will highlight all connections matching filter :
+following key will highlight all connections matching filter:

  * 'd': original destination IP
  * 's': original source IP